 We evaluated the quality of developed patterns by two metrics.
-Coverage of hyphenation points in the training word list tells how many hyphenation points used in training were correctly predicted by the patterns.
+Coverage of hyphenation points in the training word list tells how the patterns correctly predicted hyphenation points used in training.
 Generalization means how the patterns behave on unseen data, on the words not available in the data used during patgen training.